hydrogen-css/hydrogen/CONTRIBUTING.md

 - generate core CSS and reset CSS if it was requested
 - loop through the properties found
   - create the property's CSS selectors
-  - create the property's actual CSS
+  - parse the property's individual queries and options
+  - replace configured values
+  - generate final CSS
   - validate the final CSS output to ensure it's valid
   - add the final, valid CSS to its matching media object in the media array
 - loop through each media object in the media array and append its output to the final CSS string